serverless/blog/posts/2018-02-05-serverless-dashboard-plugin-for-atom.md

 ![Deploying a function](https://user-images.githubusercontent.com/8188/35177812-f83dd6ac-fd50-11e7-8ca6-e387246bf336.png)
 *Deploying a function*

-### Invoking a function
+## Invoking a function

-To invoke a function, click on the dropdown next to the function name and select 'Invoke', and then hit 'Apply' as shown below:
+To invoke a function, click on the dropdown next to the function name.
+Select 'Invoke', and then hit 'Apply':

 ![Invoking a function](https://user-images.githubusercontent.com/8188/35177846-4ac02740-fd51-11e7-8a53-fb3f8803a0e6.png)
 *Invoking a function*

-### Logs for a function
+## Logs for a function

 To view the logs for a function, click on the dropdown next to the function name and select 'Logs', and then hit 'Apply' as shown below:

 ![Logs for a function](https://user-images.githubusercontent.com/8188/35177865-86666390-fd51-11e7-9c67-0e851dbbf2dd.png) *Logs for a function*

-### Removing a service
+## Removing a service

-Last but not least, you can remove the service right from the pane. like so:
+Last but not least, you can remove the service right from the pane:

 ![Removing a service](https://user-images.githubusercontent.com/8188/35177901-e1ca1664-fd51-11e7-838b-ccf3432e901b.png)
 *Removing a service*

-## Summary
+# Summary

 The Serverless Dashboard is a convenient package that you can install in Atom to easily access various commands for the Serverless Framework within the Atom editor.
 It does not support all the commands that are available via the CLI, but it covers the most commonly used commands for managing a service.